 There are quite a few people in the armed forces living in Sumter, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

-In terms of college education, Sumter is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.25% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Sumter is somewhat higher than in the average US city of 21.84%: 25.96% of adults 25 and older in the city have at least a bachelor's degree.

 Sumter is an extremely ethnically-diverse city.
 The people who call Sumter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sumter residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sumter include English, Irish, Scottish, and French .
+Important ancestries of people in Sumter include German, English, Italian, and Scottish.

 The most common language spoken in Sumter is English.
 Other important languages spoken here include Spanish and Tagalog.